 Hoteliers are not pure players.
 We have not invested in technology in the past and its development is not our core business.
-However, we take things very seriously to determine the touch points that will help us complete the customer experience.
-Digital will continue to develop and help build this experience, but the human interaction is very important.
+However, we take things very seriously to determine which touch points will help us complete the customer experience.
+Digital will continue to develop and help build this experience, but human interaction remains very important.

-At Radisson, how do you help hoteliers to make this tool their own?
+At Radisson, how do you help hoteliers make this tool their own?

 This multi-million euro project will be launched on June 18 this year.
-We are launching a completely revised platform that will integrate the hotelier into the management of the platform.
-There is a real interaction between what we will do in terms of acquisition and the commitment of our hoteliers in the customer's journey.
+We are launching a completely revised platform that will integrate the hotelier into the platform's management.
+There is a real interaction between what we will do in terms of acquisition and the commitment of our hoteliers to the customer experience.

-We have identified 53 touchpoints in which we will be able to interact with the customer.
-We are also taking the opportunity to get started on the mobile.
-We have entered into several partnerships to expand the services we will offer to clients.
+We have identified 53 touch points to interact with the customer.
+We are also taking the opportunity to get started on going mobile.
+We have entered into several partnerships to expand the services we will offer clients.

 How do you prepare for new competitors?

 V. Heydorff: The value chain is changing.
-The actor who will create the best value will be the one who will support the customer from start to finish.
-Amazon and Google have extensive customer databases and developed payment methods.
-If these actors wish to enter the journey more predominantly, this may indeed be a threat.
+The actor who creates the best value will support the customer from start to finish.
+Amazon and Google have extensive customer databases and have developed payment methods.
+If these actors wish to play a more important role in the travel industry then this may indeed be a threat.

 What is important to know is that we are no longer focused on hosting.
-We develop the connected journey.
-We accompany the traveller from the door of his home to a restaurant in Brazil.
+We are developing the connected journey.
+We accompany the traveler from the door of his home to a restaurant in Brazil.
 We are working on the verticals: booking a transfer from home to the airport, buying tickets for public transport or even renting a car.